 Minimum annual pension amounts are calculated on the 1st of July each year – you will need to tell us if you want to increase or decrease your annual withdrawal amount.

-- If you have previously elected to receive the minimum pension payment rate, your payments will automatically increase to a higher rate from the 1st of July (please refer to the below table for the new 2021/22 rates).
+- If you have previously elected to receive the minimum pension payment rate, your payments will remain at the temporary reduced minimum pension rate during the 2021/22 financial year (please refer to the below table for the 2021/22 rates).

 - If you want to change your pension payment amount, you will need to take one of the actions outlined in the following section.

-- If we do not hear from you, we will pay you the same amount as the previous year, or the new minimum amount if this is higher than the amount you were paid in the previous year.
+If we do not hear from you, we will pay you the same amount as the previous year.

 Minimum Pension Payment Rates